-My primary areas of focus are wideband image reconstruction algorithms (narrow-field, wide-field, mosaics, single dish combination), RFI mitigation strategies (flagging, modeling and excision, automated tuning of algorithms), software engineering/development and high performance computing solutions with CASA, algorithm automation via machine learning.
+I am a Scientist-CS (with Continuing Appointment) at the National Radio Astronomy Observatory (NRAO) in Socorro, New Mexico.
+My research interests include wideband image reconstruction algorithms for radio interferometry (narrow-field, wide-field, mosaics, single dish combination), RFI mitigation strategies (flagging, modeling and excision, automated tuning of algorithms), synthetic aperture radar imaging techniques, software engineering/development and high performance computing solutions and algorithm automation via machine learning.

 I joined the NRAO as an Assistant Scientist shortly after completing my PhD in May 2010 from